Gold Spread Betting

 Where Can I Spread Bet on Gold?

-Investors can spread bet on Gold with the following providers:
+You can spread bet on gold with the following:

 We do show reasonably accurate spread betting prices for the daily gold market further up this page, please see gold prices.

-The following CFD chart and prices also give a useful guide to the gold market.
+The above CFD chart and prices also give a useful guide to the gold market.

 If you want live gold spread betting prices and charts, you will generally need a spread betting account.

-Spreads accounts with Financial Spreads and Capital Spreads give you access to both the daily and futures markets (accounts are subject to status, suitability and credit checks).
+Spreads accounts with Financial Spreads, ETX and CMC give you access to both the daily and futures markets (accounts are subject to status, suitability and credit checks).

 If you apply for an account and your application is approved, you can log on to review the live trading prices and charts.
 Usually, these are free.
 Having said that, you're likely to receive the odd dull email or boring sales call from the spread betting firm.